 Be honest now, what’s the downside?

 Probably the biggest challenge is that so much in church is multiplied up by the number of sites.
-Instead of one meeting we have three.
-Instead of one worship team we have three.
-Instead of one welcome team we have three.
+Instead of one meeting we have four.
+Instead of one worship team we have four.
+Instead of one welcome team we have four.
 And so on!
 That’s a lot to organise and it takes a small army to make it all happen.
 There is plenty of opportunity for you to serve.
 We need everyone to play a part.

 What does the future hold?

 I am sure that there is still more that God wants to do with us in the area of multisite.
-It is exciting to be launching our fourth site in Havant to the West of Chichester.
-I would love to see us reaching Eastwards towards Arundel, but that is just a twinkle in my eye!
+It is exciting to have launched our fourth site in Havant to the west of Chichester.
+I would love to see us reaching eastwards towards Arundel, but that is just a twinkle in my eye!
 Whatever the future holds, it is God who holds the future.